-- All service managers and senior management are consulted on the strategic and annual audit plans and on the scope of each audit where this is required (evidence maintained in individual audit files). - The strategic audit plan is based on a needs, risk and resource assessment; external support to compliment in-house capacity is identified to meet needs.
-External support was used for computer audit work during 2007/08. - The plan takes into account corporate and wider issues such as partnerships, external funding, business continuity and risk management. - The plan is considered and approved by the Audit Committee under its terms of reference prior to the planning period (plan for 2008/09 reported in February 2008). - In addition, audit briefs are prepared where appropriate in conjunction with management for each audit (evidence maintained in individual audit files).
+- All service managers and senior management are consulted on the strategic and annual audit plans and on the scope of each audit where this is required (evidence maintained in individual audit files). - The strategic audit plan is based on a needs, risk and resource assessment; external support to compliment in-house capacity is identified to meet needs. - The plan takes into account corporate and wider issues such as partnerships, external funding, business continuity and risk management. - The plan is considered and approved by the Audit Committee under its terms of reference prior to the planning period (plan for 2007/08 reported on 28th February 2007). - In addition, audit briefs are prepared where appropriate in conjunction with management for each audit (evidence maintained in individual audit files).